A considered catalogue, born of a personal search.

 The writing alongside the catalogue.

-Most of the work happens in the Journal — long-form essays about the science and the tradition behind each protocol we recommend.
+Most of the work happens in the Journal — long-form essays about the science and the tradition behind each protocol I recommend.
 Every health claim is cited.
 Every Verity-verified entry carries a hashed content record you can follow back to the primary research.
-If we get something wrong, we issue a correction, dated and visible.
-We will not quietly edit an article into being right.
+If I get something wrong, I issue a correction, dated and visible.
+I won't quietly edit an article into being right.